Robert Black (American football)

-Robert Black is a former American football player and coach.
+Robert Black is an American former football player and coach and current associate vice president for athletics for the Sewanee Tigers.
 He served as head football coach of Sewanee: The University of the South in Sewanee, Tennessee from 2007 and 2010, compiling a record of 4–34.
 He previously served as the defensive coordinator at Sewanee in addition to coaching at TMI — The Episcopal School of Texas and the Montgomery Bell Academy.
 Black was as Sewanee's 29th head football coach.